New State Regulations: A Detailed Look at Changes for Board meetings

 • In addition to the posted open meeting schedule, adequate notice of at least seven days prior to any such meeting shall be given to all association members (and “voting eligible tenants” if you have any – they are defined to mean “a tenant of a unit within a planned real estate development in which the bylaws of the development permit the tenant’s participation in the executive board elections or the development has allowed tenant participation in executive board elections as a standard practice prior to” May 18, 2020.
 The vast majority of community associations do not have voting eligible tenants).

-• The notice must be personally provided to each member or designee by mail, hand-delivery, or electronic means.
+• The notice must either be prominently posted in at least one place on the property that is accessible to all owners at all times; or, be posted on the association’s website and included in any association newsletter; or be personally provided to each member or designee by mail, hand-delivery, or electronic means.

 • The notice must be filed with the board member designated as responsible for administering association business.
 It must be maintained by the board for a period of two years.